renatoamreis1987/custom-video-player/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A project that converts text to Speech.
-The JokeAPI generates a random Joke, then we send that Joke over the Text-to-Speech and we get it as audio.
+This is a small project to handle the validation on the front-end side.

 [Project on GitHub Pages](https://renatoamreis1987.github.io/joke-teller/)